 If you think you or someone around you might have Asthma, the first step to being screened is to speak with your doctor or pulmonologist about your symptoms.
 Your physician will most likely perform a physical exam and order tests to measure lung function like a Spirometry or Peak Flow test.
 From there, your physician should be able to classify your Asthma into one of four severity classes: mild intermittent, mild persistent, moderate persistent, or severe persistent.

-Every day, 44,000 people have an Asthma attack, and one in five has a combination of both.
+Every day, 44,000 people have an Asthma attack, and one in five has a combination of both asthma and allergies.

 Allergies occur when the immune system targets an irritant like pollen or a certain food protein as a threat and attacks it.
 Allergies are IGE-mediated, meaning, your immune system produces an abnormally large amount of an antibody called Immunoglobin E. Those IGE antibodies fight the “enemy” by releasing histamines and other chemicals, which trigger an allergic reaction.